 - In a small saucepan, bring broth to a boil.
 Add quinoa and thyme.
 Reduce heat; cover and simmer for 12-15 minutes or until liquid is absorbed.
 Remove from the heat; fluff with a fork.
 Discard thyme.

 - In a large skillet, heat oil over medium heat.
 Add green onions and celery; cook and stir until tender.
 Add cooked quinoa.
-Stir in the dried fruits, lemon juice, lemon peel and salt.
+Stir in the dried fruits, lemon juice, lemon zest and salt.

 - In a large saucepan, mix the first six chicken ingredients until smooth.
 Bring to a boil; cook and stir until slightly thickened.
 Add the apple, cranberries and walnuts.
 Stir in preserves and butter until melted.

 - Bake chicken and quinoa, at 350° for 20-25 minutes or until a thermometer inserted in chicken reads 170° and quinoa is heated through.
 Serve chicken with quinoa.
 Discard toothpicks before serving.
-Yield: 6 servings.

 I love the combination of chicken, cranberries and quinoa.
 Great flavor, but kind of time consuming to make.
 I very pretty meal to serve to company though.